 1. Provide energy

-Almost every cell and organ in the human body is made up of proteins.
-It not only provides energy but also supports the body’s ability to cure itself.
+Proteins make up almost every cell and organ in the human body.
+Proteins in our foods not only provide energy but also supports the body’s ability to build and repair cells.

 Taco salad’s contents include Vitamin B complex, which is necessary to maintain a regular metabolism.
 For a body cell to produce energy, metabolism takes place, and this vitamin B is a cofactor for various metabolic enzymes.